ozge-dgn/Whisper/README.md

 ```

 Change the atlas uri variable in the .env file to the url you will get from mongodb website
+After download and .env change is done start the project
+``node index.js``

 ## Socket